ReclaimPhilly/reclaimphilly-pwd-data/README.md

 pwd-data
 ========

-Vacant parcent from the Philadelphia Water Department and scripts to parse it
+Vacant parcent data from the Philadelphia Water Department and scripts to parse it

+## Original Data

+See OpenDataPhilly.org for the original data at (PWD Data)[http://www.opendataphilly.org/opendata/resource/248/philadelphia-water-department-stormwater-billing-parcels/]